 Budget: budget must include faculty effort in an amount equal to 10% of the total budget request (salary+benefits).
 Direct costs only (including tuition remission and staff benefits as applicable), indirect costs should not be included.
-Applicants should included a signed DAF but no MORA is necessary.
+Applicants should include a signed DAF but no MORA is necessary.
 Maximum budget is $125K/year.
 Budgets should not include a subaward component as RI2 awards are intended to support innovative faculty research on campus.

 Renewals: A 2nd year of funding may be requested.
 Renewals will be reviewed competitively with, not given priority over, new proposals.
 Renewal proposals must include the following information:

 - Format: re-list milestones from original proposal, followed by specific progress achieved for each milestone

 - List publications and ensure RI2 funding was acknowledged

 - List all other funding sources on the project – both source and amount